GlueCoders/springboot-guide-docs/rest-with-mvc.md

 #### Business/Service Layer : BookService
-This interface is the contract to be consumed by REST layer in our application.
+Below is the interface to be consumed by REST layer in our application.

 ```
 public interface BookService {